JonasDe/autocfg/README.md

 ```
 usage: linker.py [-h] [-r] [-f] [-a] [-b] [-s] [-d] [-i] [-l] config

-The script will default all Config flag options to False if no [Config flag] is
+The script will default all Config flag options to False.
-provided.
-By providing one or more config flags, all others will be set to
-false.

 positional arguments:
   config             the JSON file you want to use